-Expectations of parents/carers involvement in supporting attendance, punctuality and

-- good behaviour should not be taken for granted but made explicit. - The Behaviour for Learning Policy will be made available to parents/carers on the academy website and available to all parents via consultation, parent voice and KS3/4 information events.
+- Expectations of parents/carers involvement in supporting attendance, punctuality and good behaviour should not be taken for granted but made explicit. - The Behaviour Policy will be made available to parents/carers on the academy website and available to all parents via consultation, parent voice and KS3/4 information events.
 All reports and communications to parents about progress will also stress behaviour and attendance so that parents are kept up to date (see appendix 1.1 Attitude to Learning grades). - College Leadership Teams, SSMs and the Student Support Team will work to support parents, either meeting in school or home where possible or other appropriate venues for those who find it hard to come to the academy. - It is important to note that we strongly believe that students need to take ownership of their behaviours and therefore we will always take a strategic decision on whether minor issues, that are easily dealt with, are communicated back to parents. - When parents contact the school via email, info@, letter or by leaving a message, we will aim to get back to them within 48 hours where possible.
-If correspondence is sent over the weekend, there will be no expectation of staff to reply and the 48 hour timeframe will be taken from 8am on that Monday morning. - Parents/carers will also be contacted via telephone, postcard, letter or in a meeting when praise for achievement or improvement has been made. - Arrangements will be made to communicate in the home language where this might be necessary. - The academy has a clear and robust policy regarding abusive or threatening behaviour by visitors to the academy including parents/carers and therefore we reserve the right to take further actions should any of the staff within the academy experience that form of behaviour.
+If correspondence is sent over the weekend, there will be no expectation of staff to reply and the 48 hour timeframe will be taken from 8am on Monday. - Parents/carers will also be contacted via telephone, postcard, letter or in a meeting when praise for achievement or improvement has been made. - Arrangements will be made to communicate in the home language where this might be necessary. - The academy has a clear and robust policy regarding abusive or threatening behaviour by visitors to the academy including parents/carers and therefore we reserve the right to take further actions should any of the staff within the academy experience that form of behaviour. - Parents/carers are expected to use the My Child at school app as an integral part of communication about their son/daughter's behaviour.

-10.0 BEHAVIOUR DATA
+10.0 Behaviour Data